ept/crdt-website/pages/implementations.md

   a WebRTC-based networking layer.

 * [Yorkie](https://yorkie.dev/) ([GitHub](https://github.com/yorkie-team/yorkie))
-  is a framework for building collaborative applications, using MongoDB for data storage.
+  is a synchronization solution for building collaborative applications, using MongoDB for data storage.

 * The [Akka actor framework](https://akka.io/) includes implementations of